 - Joints where cabinets touch the floor and walls

-- Voids under cabinets
+- Voids under and behind cabinets